MEEDOO99/MEEDOO/Rules.md

 **B4-3.** Heated debates should also be redirected to "#politics-and-debate".

+**B4-4.** Excessive "memeing" (also known as "shitposting") is not allowed in the serious chats.
+Most channels are regarded as serious.
+The exceptions are channels such as "memes-and-shitposting", "adult", and the "voice-chat-text" channels.
+While being funny is not against the rules, please prevent the overuse of images in any of these serious chats.
+These are the places that people go when they are just coming into the server, so they need to be kept clean.

 ### B5.
 Posting explicit content
 Any discussions that are dark, crude, or explicit in nature (but do not involve posting pornography) must be posted in the "#memes-and-shitposting" channel.